 Each Orbi router also features a USB 2.0 port, but they’re currently awaiting activation by a future software update.
 This means that you can use the ports for some basic functionalities, but that aspects like Readyshare storage are not currently supported.
 Frankly, USB functionality on the Orbi routers feel a bit like an afterthought and were not fully fleshed-out before the router released.

-The AmpliFi Router features four Gigabit Ethernet ports to connect to various devices, and an additional port to connect to your router.
-A USB port also allows you to share printers and storage devices across your network, and the USB-C connection is used to power the device.
+The AmpliFi Router features four Gigabit Ethernet ports to connect to various devices, and an additional WAN port to connect to your router.
+A USB port is currently deactivated and the USB-C connection is used to power the device.

 However, unlike the Orbi, the AmpliFi Mesh Points don’t feature any ports.
 While you’re able to use hardwire connections on both the Orbi router and satellites, your options are much more limited with AmpliFi.
 Unfortunately, this means that any wired connections are going to have to be close to the router itself rather than just in close proximity to a satellite.

 This lack of flexibility is definitely a drawback, and Orbi seems to have the edge when it comes to wired connectivity.